adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

 description: Learn how to provide different styles to your modules and components based on state, such as showing, hiding and loading.
 ---

-Often, particularly with richer user interfaces, we need to style modules or components to look different based on state.
-States such as *showing*, *hiding*, *active*, *inactive*, *disabled*, *loading*, *loaded* etc. To do this we must communicate this with an additional class name.
+You might need to style elements differently based on state.
+This is particularly the case with richer User Interfaces.
+States might include:

+- showing/hiding
+- active/inactive
+- disabled/enabled
+- loading/loaded

+To style elements differently based on state, we need to use an additional class name.
+These states should be encapsulated to the module or component at hand.

 ## Encapsulating state